Person (name)—given name, text X[X(39)]

 Given name(s) should be recorded in the format preferred by the person.
 The format should be the same as that indicated by the person (for example written on a form) or in the same format as that printed on an identification card, such as Medicare card, to ensure consistent collection of name data.

 It is acknowledged that some people use more than one given name (for example formal name, birth name, nickname or shortened name, or tribal name) depending on the circumstances.
 A person is able to change his or her name by usage in all States and Territories of Australia with the exception of Western Australia, where a person may only change his or her name under the Change of Name Act.

-A person should generally be registered using their preferred name as it is more likely to be used in common usage and on subsequent visits to the agency or establishment.
-The person's preferred name may in fact be their legal (or Medicare card) name.
-The Person name type metadata item (see Comments) can be used to distinguish between the different types of names that may be used by the person.
+A person should generally be registered using their preferred name as it is more likely to be used in common usage and on subsequent visits to an agency or establishment.
+The person's preferred name may in fact be their legal name.
+The Person—name usage type, code AAA metadata item can be used to distinguish between the different types of names that may be used by the person.